 This most common trap is often the least true.
 Sometimes yes, but often no. But it’s the easiest action to feel good about; it’s quick, decisive and buys time.

-Consider how often recruiters change jobs.
+Consider how often franchisee recruiters change jobs.
 Can there be that many bad recruiters in franchising?
 Not likely.
-Our experience points to first examining your franchisee recruitment processes.
+Our experience points to first examining your franchisee recruitment methodology.
 Find and fix the flaws.
-Just ask.
-You’ll find them.

-A new recruiter is a do over.
+A new franchisee recruiter is a do over.
 It’s surrender.
-A new recruiter simply rinses and repeats the existing recruitment process.
-A new recruiter has to “get up to speed” so your growth goals are further deferred.
+A new franchisee recruiter simply rinses and repeats the existing recruitment methodology.
+A new franchisee recruiter has to “get up to speed” so your growth goals are further deferred.
 If the hire doesn’t work out, you’re back to square one.

-Fix your franchisee recruitment process first; not the recruiter
+Fix your franchisee recruitment methodology first; not the recruiter

 Carefully examine the assumptions underlying your franchisee recruitment goal-setting.
-Good recruiters can’t meet bad goals or execute a flawed process.
+Good recruiters can’t meet bad goals or execute a flawed methodology.
 Good goals require metrics, tracking and accountability.

 Ratios make for great spreadsheets.
 When not based on your specific franchise data, the underlying assumptions are often wrong.
-Slow, sometimes no growth is the price paid by many emerging brands.
+Slow, sometimes no growth is the price paid by many franchise brands.

 So if your goal setting isn’t rooted in your brand’s real experience, your recruiter (new or veteran) bears the burden of trying to achieve often unrealistic goals.
 You end up with one frustrated person trying to do a good job against the wrong set of goals.

-If things are going sideways, look first to improve your recruitment and goal-setting processes.
+If things are going sideways, look first to improve your recruitment and goal-setting methodology.
 Otherwise, more careers, budgets, departments, reputations and your franchise brand will all take a hit.